01The Basic Elements of a Holiday Company Event

 08Consider Setting Up a Gift Exchange

-In general, many organizations actually include a gift exchange between employees at their holiday parties.
+In general, many organizations include a gift exchange between employees at their holiday parties.
 However, if the organization is larger, perhaps this is best left at the departmental level rather than at the all-employee event as organizing on such a scale can prove difficult—especially if you're unfamiliar with certain departments and their employees.

 However, if there is a gift exchange, perhaps it may be best if the host or organizer requests a financial cap to the gift—perhaps $10—to avoid issues associated with gift pricing.